 The boat left Dana Point harbor and headed straight out into the California Channel.
 Four miles out, a call of “Albatross!” went up from the back of the boat.
 The usual stampede ensued!
-The bird in question proved to be an adult Laysan Albatross, Phoebastria immutabilis, a bird previously unrecorded for the county.
-This particular individual was a handsome adult bird, showing the distinctive dark wings paired with an all-white body, nape and crown, the grayish shadow to the auricular feathers, and a large pinkish bill with a pale bluish tip.
+The bird in question, a spectacular adult Laysan Albatross, Phoebastria immutabilis, provided a first record for Orange County.
+This particular individual was a handsome adult bird.
+The distinctive dark wings and all-white body, nape and crown are distinctive.
+And the grayish shadow to the auricular and large pinkish bill with a pale bluish tip seal the deal.
 The bird made several passes by the boat, found nothing that interested it, and sailed off, leaving us all wishing for more.
-Alas, it was not to be as this individual was not sighted again for the entire trip.
+Alas, it was not to be as we never saw this bird again during the entire trip.
 But it sure woke everyone up!

-Less than a mile further out, suddenly, the cry of “Albatross!” was heard again.
-We all thought it was the Laysan returning, but instead, it was the other expected albatross for southern California: a Black-footed Albatross, Phoebastria nigripes.
-Slightly larger than a Laysan, Black-footed Albatross is a uniform blackish-brown in coloration everywhere except for a white flash in the primaries and a white ring around the base of the bill that gets more prominent as the birds age.
+Less than a mile further out, suddenly, people began crying “Albatross!” again.
+We all hoped it was the Laysan returning.
+To our surprise, a Black-footed Albatross, Phoebastria nigripes, came cruising up in our wake.
+Slightly larger than a Laysan, Black-footed Albatross is a uniform blackish-brown color except for a white flash in the primaries and a white ring around the base of the bill.
+The ring gets more prominent as the birds age.
 Black-footed Albatross is also quite rare in Orange County; there were only a few previous records of this species in county waters.
 This bird was quite a bit more cooperative than the Laysan, making several passes around the boat, and coming up in the wake among the gull flock to inspect offerings of popcorn and other chum.
-But soon, it coursed off and was not seen again.
-As it happened, there were several more encounters with Black-footed Albatross during the trip, and careful analysis of people’s photographs from the day indicated that at least three different individual albatrosses were involved.
+But once it coursed off, we never saw it again.

 Auklets and Murrelets